mHemaAP/ERAv1_S5/README.md

 ### 1. model.py

-This file defines the structure of the neural network model used for image classification.
-The `Net` class is a subclass of `torch.nn.Module` and consists of several convolutional and fully connected layers.
+This file provides the neural network model architecture for image classification.
+This file consists of 2 classes - 'Net' and 'Net2".
+Both these are subclasses of `torch.nn.Module` and consists of several convolution and fully connected layers.
 The `forward` method implements the forward pass of the model, and the `summary` method provides a summary of the model's architecture.

 ```
 ============================================================================================================================================